sdworth/deployment-script/readme.md

 # Scripting Challenge

-This repo provides a simple implementation of a deployment script to create a simple lambda-based AWS deployment from scratch.
+This repo provides a deployment script to create a simple lambda-based AWS deployment from scratch.

 The primary script that does this deployment is